MTrop/DoomTools/README.md

 Then, you can copy or move that JAR file into the `jar` directory under the DoomTools install directory, and if that JAR is the latest date, then all of the DoomTools CMD/Bash/EXEs will use that JAR automatically instead of the others that are also in that directory.

+The `deploy.jar` target will copy the JAR to the `/jar` directory off of the deployment, if you set the `deploy.dir` the deployment root.

 This is similar to how DoomTools updates itself - it just downloads the latest stand-alone JAR from its main releases.